 To make special accommodations for graduates or guests at commencement ceremonies, see Special Accommodations.

-Parking is free in designated areas for those attending the activities.
-Directional signs reading "Commencement Parking" are placed at all entrances to the campus.
-For commencements held at the Pavilion, a portion of Lot #25 is reserved for vehicles displaying disabled person placards or plates.
-See the campus map or the Pavilion map for convenient parking areas.
-We will have golf carts available to assist limited mobility guest from the parking lots.
+At the Pavilion, a portion of Lot #25 is reserved for vehicles displaying disabled person placards or plates.
+See the campus map or the Pavilion map (PDF) for convenient parking areas.
+Shuttle service is provided for guests with limited mobility to transport them to and from the parking lot or structure.

-Portrait photography is available through a local photographer contracted by the UC Davis Bookstore.
+Portrait photography is available through a local photographer contracted by the UC Davis Stores.
 For on-campus sitting dates and package pricing, please see http://vipportraits.com.